westonb/little-bee-B1/README.md

 The location of the wire within the current sensing attachment has some impact on the sensitivity of the probe due to the magnetic field in generates.
 It is recommended to keep the wire on the opposite side of the sensing tip within the aperture of the current sensing attachment.

-For higher resolution when measuring low currents multiple turns of the wire can be made through the aperture of the current sensing attachment.
+For higher resolution when measuring low currents, multiple turns of the wire can be made through the aperture of the current sensing attachment.
 The final sensitivity will be the set sensitivity times the number of turns.

 Tapping the Mode Select button" will cycle through the bandwidth and gain options, which are indicated by the LED color: